Tuva Syvertsen

 Tuva Livsdatter Syvertsen (born 16 July 1983) is a Norwegian musician (vocals, hardingfele and accordion).
 She was born in Oslo but grew up at Brønnøya.
 Syvertsen is known from a number of album releases and cooperations with Hildegunn Øiseth, Aasmund Nordstoga, DumDum Boys and as a leading figure of Valkyrien Allstars.

 Career

 Syvertsen is best known as a fiddle player, singer and front figure of the band Valkyrien Allstars, together with Ola Hilmen and Erik Sollid.

-In 2010 she participated at the show Det store korslaget on Norwegian television TV 2, and she busted out in 3rd episode of the program.

-In 2012 she participated in the show Stjernekamp on NRK1.
+In 2010, she participated at the show Det store korslaget on Norwegian television TV 2, and she busted out in 3rd episode of the program.
+In 2012, she participated in the show Stjernekamp on NRK1.

 Personal life

-As of 2012, Syvertsen had been in a cohabiting relationship with another woman for the last two years.
+As of 2017, Syvertsen was in a cohabiting relationship with another woman, Marie, for whom Syvertsen dedicated a yoik to honor her Sami heritage.